mohragk/Shifter_Handbrake_DIY/README.md

 The GUI uses the ControlP5 library for all the sliders and buttons.
 You need to add that library to [Processing](https://processing.org/) to use the sketch.
 [Check out the ControlP5 site for instructions](http://www.sojamo.de/libraries/controlP5/)

 Then, compile the GUI with [Processing](https://processing.org/).
 You can export the GUI as an executable if you don't want to run Processing everytime.
 The GUI is designed as an interface for the board to set a curve for the handbrake response and a deadzone.
 These settings are stored on the EEPROM of the Pro Micro.
-That way, you don't have to run the GUI to keep the curvature and deadzone.
+That way you don't have to run the GUI to keep the curvature and deadzone settings.

 **IMPORTANT**
 The GUI checks at 2 second intervals for values stored on the Pro Micro to sync the sliders to the values of the board.
 Simply wait a moment when running the GUI to sync up to the board.